stackql/stackql-provider-azure/website/azure/docs/services/hybrid_data_manager/data_managers/index.md

 <tr>
     <td><CopyableCode code="tags" /></td>
     <td><code>object</code></td>
     <td>The list of key value pairs that describe the resource.
-These tags can be used in viewing and grouping this resource (across resource groups).</td>
+These tags can be used in viewing and grouping this resource<br /> (across resource groups).</td>
 </tr>
 <tr>
     <td><CopyableCode code="type" /></td>